jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 3. Current Status

 The project has undergone significant cleanup and core functionality enhancements.
 The foundational structure is robust, and the codebase is streamlined.
 The temperature chart now provides a richer visual experience with day/night indicators and enhanced tooltips.
 Automated testing has been set up in CI, and all tests are now passing.
 The application now supports both Fahrenheit/Celsius and AM/PM/Military time format toggles with persistence.
 All type-checking errors have been resolved.
+All WMO weather codes are now covered with appropriate icons and color coding for intensity.

 ## 4. Known Issues